koisose/start-here/README.md

 # What's This?

 There's an auto-commit script located at [packages/scripts/commit.mjs](packages/scripts/commit.mjs).
 Place `GOOGLE_API_KEY=` in your `.env` file and run the auto-commit by executing `pnpm run commit`.
 This utilizes the Gemini Pro free version, which means Google will record all your input data for their training purposes.
-The commit message is in Indonesian, but you can run the English version by using `commit-en.mjs`.
+The commit message is translated to Indonesian below the original commit message; you can change the prompt to remove that.

 # How to Use Clarifai GPT-4 Turbo

 ### Use it to Create Auto Commit

-Export your Clarifai API key with `export CLARIFAI_API_KEY=<your CLARIFAI_API_KEY>` and then run `pnpm run commit-clarifai`.
+Export your Clarifai API key with `export CLARIFAI_API_KEY=<your_CLARIFAI_API_KEY>` and then run `pnpm run commit-clarifai`.

 ### Use it to Fix Any Grammar Mistakes in `README.md`